InsightDataScience/flask-sample-app/README.md

 * Access repo folder.
 Create Python Virtual Environment
   * `cd flask-sample-app`
   * `python3 -m venv venv`
+    * If you are seeing an error, you may have to run `python3 -m venv venv --without-pip`

 * Activate Environment
   * `. venv/bin/activate`